Updated March 2023

 Health care aides must master several technical and mechanical skills in order to safely and effectively care for their patients.

-- noticing and recording changes in patient behavior
+- Noticing and recording changes in patient behaviour

 2. Accepting of different cultures

-Whether working in a long-term care facility, or directly in patients' homes, health care aides encounter people from all walks of life.
-It is impossible for HCAs to do their job well if they harbor prejudice toward patients from different backgrounds.
+Whether working in a long-term care facility or directly in patients' homes, health care aides encounter people from all walks of life.
+It is impossible for HCAs to do their job well if they harbour prejudice toward patients from different backgrounds.

 3. Compassionate and patient

-It is inevitable that HCAs will sometimes encounter challenging patients, who either do not wish to, or simply cannot, follow instructions or participate in their own care.
+It is inevitable that HCAs will sometimes encounter challenging patients who do not wish to or simply cannot follow instructions or participate in their own care.

-Compassion and patience are fundamental soft skills for health care aides, who must find ways to support each patient with care, while ensuring all relevant health and safety needs are met.
+Compassion and patience are fundamental soft skills for health care aides, who must find ways to support each patient while ensuring all relevant health and safety needs are met.